The education of teachers is adjusted to the structure of public education.

 Most teachers are employed as public servants and their status is regulated by the Act on Public Servants and the Act on Public Education.
 Public servants are paid according to a central salary matrix.
 The amended law stipulates a period of traineeship before appointment to a permanent public servant status.

-The teacher career model was introduced in September, 2013, whiches first two years is compulsory traineeship period, and ends with an evaluating exam.
+The teacher career model was introduced in September, 2013, whiches first two years is a compulsory traineeship period, and ends with an evaluating exam.
 Following a successful examination, the pedagogue becomes Teacher 1.
 The next level is Teacher 2, which is also obligatory for teachers to obtain.
 The two top level of the career model are Master Teacher and Researcher Teacher grades, which are optional.

 Since July 2016, the teacher career model has been extended to certain professionals at institutions providing pedagogy-related professional services, to teachers at institutions under the Act on Protection of Children (Act 1997/XXXI on Protection of Children and Guardianship Administration) and to pedagogical assistants with a professional qualification in pedagogy.
 The precondition of being advanced to the next career grade is the evaluation of the teacher’s professional work and portfolio (application for Master Teachers and for Researcher Teachers), through a certification procedure (certification exam for apprentices).